Crystalwarrior/KFO-Client/README.md

+ THIS FORK IS NO LONGER MAINTANED.
+Please use the fork this is based on, AO2-Client.

 # Attorney Online

 [Attorney Online](https://aceattorneyonline.com) is an online version of the world-renowned courtroom drama simulator that allows you to create and play out cases in an off-the-cuff format.